JingShing-Tools/Visual-Novel-Editor/README.md

 press 'F' to fullscreen.

-press '0' to change filter. -> no has crt tv, scan line and no filter.
+press '0' to change filter. -> now has crt tv, scan line and no filter.

 p.s.
 If you want to use this visual novel maker and don't know how to write a dialogue script with command. can look my scripts on here : https://github.com/JingShing/Visual-Novel-Scripts